mclarkson/obdi-salt-repository/docs/ubuntu_guide.md

 Lots of jobs will be shown.
 Filter the jobs by typing 'high' into the Search box above the left hand side menu.

-Click View Result to see the output from state.highstate.
+Click the View Result icon to see the output from state.highstate.

 ## All done